banner type: None

 Lana Cook

-Lana Cook is a Content Writer at Cloudbeds where she is able to combine her love of writing and passion for travel.
+Lana Cook is a Content Manager at Cloudbeds where she is able to combine her love of writing and passion for travel.
 She has spent the last few years writing about all things technology and the ways in which it can be used to help businesses thrive.
 When she’s not busy writing, you can find her checking out the latest movie or searching for a new TV show to binge.

 SUBSCRIBE